alexisvincent/lambda-machine/data.md

 # Data
 Information (data) forms a graph.
 Period.
 All attempts to hide this are going to cause issues.
-So any 'universal' data solution must embrace this graph nature.
+So any `universal` data solution must embrace this graph nature.

 ## Structure of the graph
 Any data structure or database you can dream of can be represented via entities and relations between these entities (Set Theoretic basis).

 When I say graph I mean a directed, potentially cyclic graph of entities (nodes) and relations (links).
-Relations are of the form `some.namespace.for.relation/name` and for an entity `e` and a value `v`, we assert that `e` is related to `v` via the statement `e some.namespace.for.relation/name v`.
+Relations are of the form `some.namespace.for.relation/rname` or simply `rname` and for an entity `e` and a value `v`, we assert that `e` is related to `v` via the statement `e some.namespace.for.relation/name v`.

 To convince you of this claim I've provided a few examples.